 Google reports that 96% of all travelers start their hotel planning using search engines.
 This means that the overwhelming majority of guests will judge your hotel based upon their first impression of your website, discovered through search engines.
 This is terrible news if you have an outdated or poorly designed website.
 On the other hand, it’s excellent news because it means that you are in total control of your hotel’s first impression.

 buuteeq’s Cloud DMS software gives you the tools you need to craft, publish and own your hotel website using state-of-the-art and always up-to-date hotel website design.
 In the following sections we will outline hotel web design best practices.
-Sign up or contact us to learn more about buuteeq’s solution for your hotel.
+Request a demo of our hotel marketing software to learn more about buuteeq’s solution for your hotel.

 Before we get into how a hotel website should look on the outside, let’s take a peek inside to see if it has the right foundation.